-The experience and expertise of Magnolia's employees is critical to the Company's ability to create value for investors by growing the Company's asset platform, generating free cash flow, maintaining financial flexibility, and ensuring thoughtful capital allocation.
-Magnolia seeks to attract, develop, and retain highly qualified individuals who are committed to helping Magnolia enhance its position as an investment of choice with a broad shareholder base, an employer of choice with a winning culture, and an operator of choice with best-in-class assets.
+The experience and expertise of Magnolia's employees drives the Company's ability to create value for investors by growing the Company's asset platform, generating free cash flow, maintaining financial flexibility, and ensuring thoughtful capital allocation.
+Magnolia seeks to attract, develop, and retain highly qualified individuals who are committed to helping Magnolia enhance its position as an employer of choice with a winning culture.
 The Company's Nominating and Corporate Governance Committee oversees Magnolia's Environmental, Social, and Governance ("ESG") policies and practices, which may include but are not limited to those related to certain safety, social responsibility, philanthropy and other human capital issues.